1414 Degrees highlights strong platform progress at 2025 AGM

 Read the research report here

-Unveiling our integrated technology platform for next-generation battery materials
+Unveiling an integrated platform for next-generation battery materials

-Unveiling our integrated technology platform for next-generation battery materials
+Unveiling an integrated platform for next-generation battery materials

 We have announced a significant technological breakthrough that positions us as a key player in the rapidly expanding battery materials sector.
 The integration of our SiNTL™ and SiPHyR® technologies opens a pathway to high-performance graphitic anode material for lithium-ion batteries.